mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/release-notes/0.1.0-5.7.21/index.md

 - SSL Authentication and Data at Rest encryption
 - PAM with OpenLDAP Authentication
 - Foldered Installation
-- Backup to and restore from all S3-compatible storages.
+- Back up to and restore from all S3-compatible storage.

 ### Bug Fixes